ByVictorrr/CPE203/assns/README.md

 # Assignments

-## Assignmnet 1: Project 1 Part 1: Refactor the UML for the first project
+## Assignment 1: Project 1 Part 1: Refactor the UML for the first project

 ## Assignment 2: Project 1 Part 2: Now adjust the code